 Ava DuVernay scripted and directed When They See Us, I suspect, to serve as a counter-narrative.
 By locating those “reading” her film within the experiences of the five protagonists, she pushed white audiences to share those experiences imaginatively, and thus to push past our tendency to “Other” these young boys (later men).
 She offered a narrative pathway to empathy which, in turn, might lead us not only to SEE them differently but to SEE the systems in society which have created structures that sustain our separation from them, that keep them “in their place,” and that undermine possibilities for genuine interracial community-building.

 One of Toni Morrison’s most trenchant analyses in The Origin of Others is her critique of Harriet Beecher Stowe’s Uncle Tom’s Cabin.
 Crediting Stowe for deft and purposeful appeals to feeling, Morrison simultaneously underlines (and condemns) the racist characterizations and plot elements woven through that famous nineteenth-century anti-slavery text.
 Morrison’s astute explanation of what might at first seem contradictory—to write a story opposing slavery that nonetheless reduces many black characters to racist stereotypes—lies in a bitter yet insightful summation of the work: “Harriet Beecher Stowe did not write Uncle Tom’s Cabin for Tom, Aunt Chloe, or any black people to read.
-Her contemporary readership was write people, those who needed, wanted, or could relish the romance” (13-14) of black subservience and Otherness that Stowe imagined would still be a necessary ingredient in a post-slavery world.
+Her contemporary readership was white people, those who needed, wanted, or could relish the romance” (13-14) of black subservience and Otherness that Stowe imagined would still be a necessary ingredient in a post-slavery world.

 Might we at last reach a different time?
 If at least part of DuVernay’s audience is anticipated as white, she joins Stowe in calling on our feelings, promoting our ability to empathize with the suffering of others.
 But DuVernay asks far more of us.
 She challenges us to cast aside the Dark Other and form a genuine new community, where even black boys can be innocent, where the most privileged holders of white social power can SEE, listen and learn.